Harshit130127/Todoweb_django/README.md

-# TODO WEBSITE USING DJANGO AS BACKEND
+# TODO WEBSITE USING DJANGO

 A clean, modern Todo List Web Application built using **Django** as the backend.
 Users can register, log in, create, complete, update, and delete tasks.
 Each user gets a private, personalized todo list.